stefanbesler/struckig/README.md

 # Continuous integration

 Continuous integration has not really arrived in Operational technology (OT) -- yet.
-Some colleguages from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be publically available.
+Some fellows from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be publicly available.
 Luckily, they agreed with me to let me try their tools as an alpha/beta tester with this project.
 For more information on this topic, please contact [Zeugwerk](mailto:info@zeugwerk.at); In the meantime I thank [@Zeugwerk](https://github.com/Zeugwerk) for letting me use their build environment in this early development stage of their DevOps tools.